Star Entertainment Could Lose Casino License in New South Wales

 Star Entertainment Inquiry Not Over Yet

 While the inquiry has made its recommendations, the closing arguments are still to be made.
-This will give Star Entertainment the chance to defend itself and make its case for retaining its license.
+This will give Star Entertainment the chance to defend itself and make its case for retaining its licence.
 Once these arguments are complete, all inquiry participants can provide rebuttals or additional information between 14 and 21 June.
 The inquiry leaders will then have until the 24th of June to make their final submission and recommendations.

 This will then be presented to New South Wales gambling regulators before the 31st of August.
 While Star Entertainment has lost many top executives in recent years, it is unlikely that this will protect Star Entertainment.
 As it stands right now, it looks like Star Entertainment’s future in New South Wales is far from certain.